bohrer-lab/ecodata-matlab/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Error log**
+If applicable, please copy the error text from the app's status box to assist with debugging.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.